 Before you buy a property in Portugal, it is important to understand the tax obligations in the country.
 You can take a look at our article on property taxes in Portugal here.

-General information about the Silver Coast
+General Information about the Silver Coast

 The Silver Coast is the perfect spot for expats to live in Portugal.
 The beautiful beaches, high quality of life, friendly locals, and great weather are just a few of the reasons to choose this region, with it also easy to get to the two biggest cities in the country.
 For example, from Nazaré, if you are driving, you are an hour and a half north of Lisbon and two hours south of Porto.

 The long coastline hugging the coast stretches 150 kilometers and has many charming towns and villages, each with its own customs, festivals, and traditions.
-Larger cities such as Coimbra are also very good places to consider if you would like to live in a larger place where there is lots going on.
+Larger cities such as Coimbra are also very good places to consider if you would like to live in a larger place where there is a lot going on.

-The Silver Coast also has a rich history, with the original inhabitants the Indo-Europeans and Romans in ancient times.
+The Silver Coast also has a rich history, with the original inhabitants being the Indo-Europeans and Romans in ancient times.
 Many of the towns in the region still have traces of their varied history.
 July and August are the hottest months, where temperatures can reach 30°C, but it is possible to head outside pretty much any time of the year, given the favorable climate.
 There is also a nice breeze from the Atlantic, so it does not get unbearably hot.
-In winter, make sure that the property has good insulation as it can get very cold.
+In winter, make sure that the property has good insulation, as it can get very cold.

-Expat life on the Silver Coast
+Expat Life on the Silver Coast

 If you are moving to the Silver Coast, unless you are in a very small village or in the depths of the countryside, you should find there are many expats living in the region.
 From yoga, watersports, cooking classes, golf, and more, there are many activities to get involved in where you can meet fellow expats.
-Portugal coast real estate provides you the opportunity to live out your dream by living close the ocean, with beautiful beaches, excellent gastronomy, and a high quality of life.
+Portugal Coast real estate provides you the opportunity to live out your dream by living close to the ocean, with beautiful beaches, excellent gastronomy, and a high quality of life.